harsharan-r/harsharan-r/README.md

 </p>

 ---

 I’m currently pursuing Mechatronics Engineering at the University of Waterloo, with a strong passion for AI, robotics, and autonomous vehicle technologies.
-Thanks for visiting my profile!
+Check out my repositories to see some of the work I've done.

 ### 🔭 Current Focus
-- Working on: Machine learning projects and Autonomous Vehicles
+- Working on: Machine learning projects and Autonomous Vehicles, and control systems
 - Exploring: Computer vision, Autonomous Systems, and Robot Kinematics

 ### 🌱 Skills
 - Python | C++ | Ruby
-- Machine Learning | Computer Vision | Web Development
+- Machine Learning | Computer Vision | Robot Control/Navigation Systems
 - Git | Docker | Linux

 ---